triangledirt/books/RAPE!.md

 "Don't bullshit me."

-"Well not exactly like an angel, but me's imagines that you have the world pretty much at your fingertips, guys wantin' to be with you and all, and you's havin' your pick of the lot of them..be datin' at your whim, I imagine..not givin' a fuck about nobody..gettin' buck wild with your girlfriends dancin' around in your underwear---!"
+"Well not exactly like an angel, but me's imagines that you have the world pretty much at your fingertips, guys wantin' to be with you and all, and you's havin' your pick of the lot of them..be datin' at your whim, I imagine..not givin' a fuck about nobody..gettin' buck wild with your girlfriends dancin' around in your underwear—!"

 "Stop.
 I don't dance buck wild in my underwear.
-I don't date---I don't have time for it.
-I'm a full-time student---"
+I don't date—I don't have time for it.
+I'm a full-time student—"

 "I's a full-time student too."